rriegel/tonejs-demo/README.md

 import * as Tone from 'tone';
 ```

-2. Sounds can only be initialized by user action such as clicking a 'Play' button
+2. Sounds can only be initialized by user action - such as clicking a 'play' button ▶️

 3. Initializing instrument variables
 ```js